zyma98/pie/backend/backend-management/backend_interface.md

     *   **Steps:**
         *   Revise `backend/backend-flashinfer/main.py` to `backend/backend-flashinfer/l4m_backend.py` (or similar, e.g., `llama_backend.py`).
         *   This script will now be executed as a separate process by the new management layer.
+        *   Unit tests for the L4M backend should be updated to reflect this change.
+        *   Integration test from backend-management with this backend should be created.

 2.  **Parameterize IPC Endpoint:**
     *   **Objective:** Allow the IPC endpoint to be dynamically assigned by the management layer.